Table of Contents

 When people are not good at reading those around them, or are not sure how to carry on a conversation they will often employ sarcasm hoping it sounds playful or affectionate.
 This is another kind of insecurity, but you will often hear loners at parties or networking events use sarcasm as an attempt to lighten the mood or bond.
 Unfortunately it tends to have the opposite effect—teasees tend to rate sarcastic incidents as malicious and annoying.

-- Example: (Man at networking event) “This buffet spread is pretty weak, guess it mirrors this company’s portfolio, huh?”
+Example: (Man at networking event) “This buffet spread looks great, guess it mirrors this company’s portfolio, huh?”

 For example, I was recently with a friend of a friend who constantly makes sarcastic comments—preventing genuine conversation.
 I employed the “Genuine Approach” here: